-The CO/LP gas detectors are self-contained and DO NOT require any maintenance other than normal cleaning and periodic testing.
-The smoke detector installed in the motor home is a nine-volt, battery-operated detector.
-The CO/LP gas detector is wired directly to the house batteries.
+The CO/LP gas detector is self-contained and DOES NOT require any maintenance other Figure 13-18.
+Light Fixture than normal cleaning and periodic testing.
+The smoke detector installed in the motor home is a nine-volt, battery operated detector.
+The CO/LP gas detector uses three AA batteries for its operation.

-The batteries in the smoke detector (Figure 13-19) need to be tested periodically and replaced, when necessary (usually semiannually).
+The batteries in the smoke and CO/LP gas detectors need to be tested periodically and replaced when necessary (usually semiannually).
 When cleaning the case on any of the detectors, use a damp cloth or paper towel.
 Do not spray cleaners or wax directly into the case as this action may cause false alarms or hinder the normal operation of the detectors.